-When make vegan baked goods, we are removing the egg which acts as not only a binder for the ingredients, but a way to incorporate air providing the lift that makes a traditional cupcake light and fluffy.
+When making vegan baked goods, we are removing the egg which acts as not only a binder for the ingredients, but a way to incorporate air providing the lift that makes a traditional cupcake light and fluffy.

 To compensate, we have to find other ingredients to help create this texture otherwise the cakes will end up dense and not particularly enjoyable.